pzavar/LA_HACKS_2020/README.md

 This is the official code-base for our company.

 # Founders
-John Chou
+John Chou,
-Ashkan Faghihi
+Ashkan Faghihi,
-Parham Hajzavar
+& Parham Hajzavar